dhrubo55/personal-blog/content/posts/day-54-understanding-volatile-keyword-s-use-for-multi-threaded-program.md

 1. Using synchronize
 2. Using AtomicDouble
 3. Using AtomicFieldUpdater (Field Updater classes can be used to perform atomic operation on a selected volatile field of a selected class.
-   `AtomicReferenceFieldUpdater`, `AtomicIntegerFieldUpdater`, and `AtomicLongFieldUpdater` are reflection-based utilities that provide access to the associated field types.)
+   `AtomicReferenceFieldUpdater`, `AtomicIntegerFieldUpdater`, and `AtomicLongFieldUpdater` are reflection-based utilities that provide access to the associated field types)